ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/fps_setting_nvidia_control_panel.png]]

+## Fix the FPS in your GPU driver

+For some reason, sometimes the FPS value set in VTube Studio is ignored, causing it to run uncapped.
+You can set a fixed FPS value in your GPU driver.
+If you have a NVIDIA GPU, right-click on your desktop and click on `Nvidia Control Panel` from the menu.
+From there, you can set a fixed FPS limit for applications (please use Google to find out how).

 ## Turn off "Hardware Accelerated GPU Scheduling"

 HAGS can cause issues when running a game and VTube Studio at the same time.
 Check Google (or for example [this page](https://www.tenforums.com/tutorials/150440-turn-off-hardware-accelerated-gpu-scheduling-windows-10-a.html)) for info on how to do that.